Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 or validate

-a module if you can’t determine the inputs
+a unit if you can’t determine the inputs

 .
-If the module depends on the outputs of another module that hasn’t been applied yet, you won’t be able to compute the inputs
+If the unit depends on the outputs of another unit that hasn’t been applied yet, you won’t be able to compute the inputs

 unless the dependencies are all applied.
 However, in real life usage, you would want to run run-all validate